jerrybuhisan101/oeemployment/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 2. The second screenshot shows the widget on the Widget Management Page in the backend.

 == Changelog ==

+= 5.2.2 =
+* Fixed missing feature opening links in excerpts in new windows
+* Revised FAQ

 = 5.2.1 =
 * Added greek translation.
 Thank you, Kostas Arvanitidis!